Escape Room Design

 Linear Design: A Structured Path, Solving One Puzzle at a Time

-Advantages of Linear Puzzle Fl0w:
+Advantages of Linear Puzzle Fl0w in Escape Room Design

 Easier to Control Difficulty: A linear puzzle path allows us to gradually increase puzzle complexity, ensuring a smooth learning curve for players.
 It’s a way to get their collective brains working and juices flowing.